morvantadam/CapstoneGlossary/README.md

 - Ideally, each webpage will also have subsections, with the top level providing a very surface-level understanding, with the futher portions going into more intricate detail.

 # Pull requests and contributions are accepted and encouraged!

+# The most up-to-date content can be found in the dev branch.